includeJS/includeJS/src/notes/how-to-prepare-for-aws-solutions-architect-associate-certificate.md

 ## Courses

 * [Cantril](https://learn.cantrill.io/courses) video course, around 70 hours.
 In-depth introduction to various core services of AWS.
 I watched it at 1.5x the speed, which still took me a loooong time.
-The accompanying free technical foundations course is excellent for understanding things deeper.
-This course is really long and focuses more on your understanding of how AWS works (which is good!) instead of getting you ready for the exam.
-So take it, but understand that it's not enough.
+The accompanying free technical foundations course is excellent for understanding the fundamental (especially networking).
+This course is really long and focuses more on your understanding of how AWS works (which is good!) instead of just getting you ready for the exam.
 * [Stephane Maarek Udemy course](https://www.udemy.com/user/stephane-maarek/).
 Shorter, quicker, less in-depth, more exam geared.
 Theoretical bits, followed by the practical bits.
 His course slides are well worth reviewing too.
-Less focused on how things work and more on exam questions.
+Less focused on how things work in-depth and more on exam questions.

 ## Mock Exams